CER-REC/conditions/app/components/Wheel/README.md

   * implement duration measurement for mousedown
   * hookup function to parent

-The company wheel displays all projects grouped by company as well as relationships between companies.
+The Wheel displays all projects grouped by company as well as relationships between companies.
 It is rendered as part of view 2.
+The Wheel will also display the locational overview of all conditions in a region viewed by Theme (as the default).

-The Company Wheel component uses the following sub-components to render:
+The Wheel component uses the following sub-components to render:
 * List
 * WheelRay
 * WheelCompanyFlag